m3zh/pipex/README.md

 ````

 To see what is inside envp, type env in your terminal
-You’ll see a line PATH , those are all the possible paths to the command binaries
+You’ll see a line PATH, those are all the possible paths to the command binaries
 You’ll need to split: you can use : as a delimiter
 Your execve function will have to try every possible path to the cmd until it finds the good one.
 To see the path to the command ls, for ex., you can type which ls in your terminal.